section-engineering-education/engineering-education/content/articles/facebook-ads-in-android-studio/index.md

   - url: /engineering-education/facebook-ads-in-android-studio/hero.png
     alt: Facebook Ads Android App in Android Studio
 ---
 Apart from designing mobile applications for technological advancements, developers are always looking for a return on their investment.
-This article demonstrates developers how to include banner and interstitial Ads in their applications, which is one of the best ways to earn money from apps.
+This article demonstrates how to include banner and advertisements in their applications, which is one of the best ways to earn money from apps.
 <!--more-->
 ### Table of contents
 - [Introduction](#introduction)